Vai al contenuto

 Corporate relations

-Building and managing relationships with strategic stakeholders — institutions, partners, media, industry ecosystems.
+Building and managing relationships with the people who actually decide: institutions, partners, media, industry ecosystems.
 I often work in moments of redefinition or entry into new markets.

 Digital ecosystems